Tiisetso/tiisetso.github.io/about.md

 I'm a South African living in Milan studying a double masters degree in industrial engineering.
 I've lived in Beijing for two years where I started my degree and attended Mandarin language classes in addition to travelling all over China.

-I moved to Italy to complete a triangle and experience a first world country and European culture.
-China where the world is manufactured and Italy where design is everything.
+I moved to Italy to complete a triangle of experiences by living a first world country.
+China whe inre the world is manufactured and Italy where design is everything.
 The delicious foods I keep finding may also play a bigger role that I'll ever let on.

 Prior to the above I've gained experience as an industrial engineer at a local low friction polymer manufacturer in South Africa that exports a homegrown worldclass product.
 I saw the inner workings of a medium sized enterprise from the factory floor all the way to the sales office.